leehookk/Ticket-System/README.md

+### You can check the CLI_demo.gif and unit_test_demo.gif in the demo folder to have a quick overview of the ticket viewer system

-Instructions:
+## Instructions:

-To use the ticket system CLI, download and run the ticketViewer.java file.
+To use the the ticket viewer CLI, download and run the file: ZendeskTicketViewer/src/ticketviewer/ticketViewer.java

-To run unit tests, download and run the ticketTest.java file.
+To run unit tests, download and run the file: ZendeskTicketViewer/src/test/ticketTest.java